Tilly Lucas-Rodd: St Kilda (2020–2022 (S6))

 Lucas-Rodd was recruited by St Kilda as a delisted free agent and helped lead the Southern Saints' maiden season in the VFLW, finishing second on the ladder and making the preliminary final before succumbing to eventual premiers Collingwood.
 Their season was capped off by winning the club's best and fairest award, as well as receiving a place in the VFLW Team of the Year.
 It was revealed Lucas-Rodd had signed on with the Saints for two more years on 30 June 2021, tying them to the club until the end of 2022 season 7.

+Hawthorn (2022 S7–2025)

+Tilly became an inaugural Hawthorn player, They were a standout across the backline for the Hawks winning the Hawthorn Best and Fairest Medal and in 2024 they became Captain and got selected in the All Australian Squad, playing their 75th game in the teams first final in 2024.
+At the end of 2025 season Lucas-Rodd requested a trade to the GWS Giants ending their era at the Hawks.

+GWS Giants (2026–)

+Lucas-Rodd got traded to the Giants on Trade deadline day, and on May 13th got added to the Giants Leadership group.

 Personal life

 On 10 May 2023, Lucas-Rodd came out as non-binary and stated that they use they/them pronouns.
 Over the 2025 AFLW off-season, they underwent gender affirming top surgery.
+In 2025, they began dating Kath Ebbs, who is an ex-partner of American singer and internet personality JoJo Siwa.

 Statistics

-Updated to the end of finals week 1, 2025.
+Updated to the end of 2025.